Turks in France: Notable French Turks

 French Turks have contributed in many ways to the arts, academia, cinema, television, music and sports in both France and Turkey.

 For example, the renowned photographer Gökşin Sipahioğlu, who founded the Paris-based photo agency Sipa Press, was dubbed "le Grand Turc" in the French media and was appointed the Knight of the Legion of Honour by president Jacques Chirac in 2007.

 Also in media, there are numerous notable French Turks in cinema; for example, Deniz Gamze Ergüven is a film director whose 2015 film Mustang won the Europa Cinemas Label Award at the Cannes Film Festival as well as four awards at the 41st César Awards.
 On television, Anaïs Baydemir is a weather presenter for France 2 and France 3.
 Furthermore, Muratt Atik and Cansel Elçin have both acted in French and Turkish film and television roles.

 In music, the singer Gülseren represented Turkey at the Eurovision Song Contest 2005.
 Meanwhile, in 2015 the singer Anne Sila participated in season 4 of The Voice : la plus belle voix.

-Notable Turkish-French academics include Dr Ipek Yalcin Christmann who is a neurobiologist in charge of research at the French National Centre for Scientific Research; Dr Serdar Dalkılıç who founded the National Union of Hospital Practitioners (SNPAC) and who is the President of the Franco-Turkish Health Foundation; Erol Gelenbe who is a Professor in Electrical and Electronic Engineering at Imperial College; Nilüfer Göle who is a Professor of Sociology at the École des Hautes Études en Sciences Sociales; Doğan Kuban who is Professor of Ottoman Architecture and History at Istanbul Technical University; the historian Nora Şeni is a professor at the Institut français de géopolitique; and Semih Vaner who was founder and president of the "French Association for the Study of the Eastern Mediterranean and the Turkish-Iranian World" (AFEMOTI), Director of the "Study Group on Contemporary Turkey and Iran (ERTCI)", and Director of "Study notebooks on the Eastern Mediterranean and the Turkish-Iranian world" (CEMOTI).
+Notable Turkish-French academics include Dr Ipek Yalcin Christmann who is a neurobiologist in charge of research at the French National Centre for Scientific Research; Erol Gelenbe who is a professor in Electrical and Electronic Engineering at Imperial College; Nilüfer Göle who is a professor of sociology at the École des Hautes Études en Sciences Sociales; Doğan Kuban who is Professor of Ottoman Architecture and History at Istanbul Technical University; the historian Nora Şeni is a professor at the Institut français de géopolitique; and Semih Vaner who was founder and president of the "French Association for the Study of the Eastern Mediterranean and the Turkish-Iranian World" (AFEMOTI), Director of the "Study Group on Contemporary Turkey and Iran (ERTCI)", and Director of "Study notebooks on the Eastern Mediterranean and the Turkish-Iranian world" (CEMOTI).

 Non-fiction Turkish-French writers include Elif Shafak who was awarded the Ordre des Arts et des Lettres in 2010; the novelist Nedim Gürsel who teaches contemporary Turkish literature at the Sorbonne; Seyhan Kurt who is a poet, writer, anthropologist and sociologist; and the novelist Kenizé Mourad who descends from the exiled Ottoman royal family and is of partial Turkish descent; her bestselling book Regards from the Dead Princess: Novel of a Life sold more than 3 million copies in France and tells the story of the end of the Ottoman Empire through the eyes of her mother Princess Selma.

 In fashion, the designer Ece Ege co-founded the Paris-based high fashion brand Dice Kayek with her sister Ayşe Ege; they won the prestigious Jameel Prize at the Victoria and Albert Museum in 2013.